matrixorigin/matrixorigin.io/docs/MatrixOne/FAQs/deployment-faqs.md

 ...
 ```

-When connecting to the MySQL Client using the root user with a CN label, you can use the following command example: `mysql -u root?workload=bk -p111 -h 10.206.16.10 -P 31429`.
-In this command, `workload=bk` represents the CN label, connected using `=` as a separator.
+When connecting to the MatrixOne cluster through the MySQL client, you can use the following command example: `mysql -u root?workload=bk -p111 -h 10.206.16.10 -P 31429`.
+In this command, `workload=bk` is the CN label, connected using `=`.

-Similarly, you can export data using the `mo-dump` tool; refer to the following command example: `mo-dump -u "dump?workload=bk" -h 10.206.16.10 -P 31429 -db tpch_10g > /tmp /aron/tpch_10g.sql`.
+Similarly, when using the `mo-dump` tool to export data, refer to the following command example: `mo-dump -u "dump?workload=bk" -h 10.206.16.10 -P 31429 -db tpch_10g > /tmp/mo/tpch_10g.sql`.